RayLin1230/RCOS-Cilium/documentation/progress.md

 I install Terraform from the new repository. sudo apt-get install terraform

 The document instructs me to install Cilium CLI and provides me a link.
-I click on the link and follow the instructiosn to install the latest version of the Cilium CLI for Linux.
+I click on the link and follow the instructions to install the latest version of the Cilium CLI for Linux.
 CILIUM_CLI_VERSION=$(curl -s https://raw.githubusercontent.com/cilium/cilium-cli/main/stable.txt)
 CLI_ARCH=amd64
 if [ "$(uname -m)" = "aarch64" ]; then CLI_ARCH=arm64; fi